Are your students having trouble with multiplication and division word problems? It could be that they need more practice with the vocabulary terms.

 Something else you can do to assess, is pair students up and have them teach each other a term.
 For example, one student might explain product and give an example, while their partner explains factor.
 Then they switch roles.

-An effective assessment strategy in math is to give students incorrect math where they have to find errors.
-You can do the same with math vocabulary terms.
-Give students a problem with an incorrect use of a term, like “The factor of 6 x 8 = 48 is 48,” and ask them to correct it.
+Give students a problem with an incorrect use of a term, like “The factor in the problem 6 x 8 = 48 is 48,” and ask them to correct it.
 This helps them think critically about the vocabulary.

-Let’s wrap up with a quick recap.
-Building math vocabulary is essential for helping students connect concepts and solve problems with confidence.
+To recap, building math vocabulary is essential for helping students connect concepts and solve problems with confidence.

 By introducing terms like factor, product, and quotient through engaging activities and reinforcing them in your lessons, you’re setting your students up for success in math.